-UPGRADING: Racers upgrading during the series will pay a $5 administrative fee and have two options: 1) A racer may turn in their series number plate at the WORS tent to have a percentage of their accumulated points transferred to the new category (70% for a one category upgrade, 50% for a two category change) and be issued a new series number or 2) Keep their original category points intact and start with zero in the new category.
+UPGRADING: Racers upgrading during the series will pay a $15 administrative fee and have two options: 1) A racer may turn in their series number plate at the WORS tent to have a percentage of their accumulated points transferred to the new category (70% for a one category upgrade, 50% for a two category change) and be issued a new series number or 2) Keep their original category points intact and start with zero in the new category.
 In either case all results applicable to the team competition will register.
 Comps moving to Expert using option 1 transfer 60% of their points from the Comp overall (not age class) to Elite; option 2 is unchanged.

 DOWNGRADING: Those who feel circumstances warrant their moving down in category must petition WORS in writing with the reason for the downgrade.
-They will have to reregister with WORS, pay a $10 administrative fee, and will be given full credit for points from original category results.
+They will have to reregister with WORS, pay a $15 administrative fee, and will be given full credit for points from original category results.

-CHANGE WITHIN CATEGORY: Those making a change between age class, Clydesdale or Singlespeed within the same category will pay a $10 administrative fee, turn in their series number plate and have 75% of their previously earned series points transferred.
+CHANGE WITHIN CATEGORY: Those making a change between age class, Clydesdale or Singlespeed within the same category will pay a $15 administrative fee, turn in their series number plate and have 75% of their previously earned series points transferred.

-(Elite (Pro/Cat 1) – $32*, Cat 1 Juniors (racing age 15-18) – $27 (UCI International or USA Cycling Mtn Cat 1 license required).
-No One Day license option.*Pros are excluded from this entry fee for Subaru Cup Pro XCT entry.
+Elite (Pro/Cat 1) – $38.51, Cat 1 Juniors (racing age 15-18) – $32.18 (UCI International or USA Cycling Cat 1 license required)No One Day license option.

-Comp & Sport, 19 & over – $27 with USA Cycling Mountain Annual License, $32 with One Day License.
+Citizen 19 & over – $31.12 with USA Cycling Annual License, $41.12 with One Day License.

-Sport, Citizen, & Junior, 18 & under – $18 with USA Cycling Mtn Annual License, $23 with One Day License.
+Citizen & Junior 18 & under – $32 with USA Cycling Annual License, $42 with One Day License

 There are No Refunds or Transfers of Race Entry Fees!